 Orchestrator requires a database to store workflows and actions.

-To use Orchestrator in a production environment, you must set up a dedicated Orchestrator database.
-You can configure the Orchestrator server to use either the vCenter Server datasource, or another database that you have created for the Orchestrator server.
+To use Orchestrator in a production environment, you must configure the Orchestrator server to use a dedicated Orchestrator database.

 If you download and deploy the Orchestrator Appliance, the Orchestrator server is preconfigured to work with the PostgreSQL database distributed with the appliance.
 The default Orchestrator Appliance database configuration is suitable for small- or medium-scale environment.
 To use Orchestrator in a production environment, you must set up a database and configure Orchestrator to work with it.